FUNDING AN APPRENTICESHIP FOR NON-LEVY EMPLOYERS

 Employers who pay the apprenticeship levy can choose to transfer any unused funds to another employer, using the apprenticeship service.

-This would help them to pay for apprenticeship training and assessment.
+This would help them to pay for apprenticeship training and assessments.

 You can find employers who may want to transfer funds by: